MattRCole/nomon/README.md

         <arguments>: to be passed to the specified executable (set with the --exec argument)
-        -e, --ext: extensions to look for, ie. js. use once for each extension to watch (empty by default) -x, --exec: execute arguments with executable, ie, -x "python -v" (default: 'sh -c') -w, --watch: watch directory or files. use once for each directory or file to watch (empty by default) -i, --ignore: ignore the given regex pattern. use once for each pattern you would like to ignore (empty by default) -m, --monitor: Specify the fswatch monitor to use.
+        -e, --ext: extensions to look for, ie. js. use once for each extension to watch (empty by default) -x, --exec: execute arguments with executable, ie, -x "python -v" (default: 'sh -c') -w, --watch: watch directory or files. use once for each directory or file to watch (current directory by default) -i, --ignore: ignore the given regex pattern. use once for each pattern you would like to ignore (empty by default) -m, --monitor: Specify the fswatch monitor to use.
 Use the --list-monitors (-M) flag to list all available fswatch monitors (let fswatch choose by default)
         -M, --list-monitors: List all available fswatch monitors and exit.
 See 'https://github.com/emcrisostomo/fswatch/wiki' for more information on each monitor and what it does (off by default)